 2) Azure Synapse vs Databricks: Smart Notebooks

-Azure Synapse and Databricks support Notebooks that help developers to perform quick experiments.
-Synapse provides co-authoring of a notebook with a condition where one person has to save the notebook before the other person observes the changes.
+Azure Synapse and Databricks support Notebooks that help developers perform quick experiments.
+Synapse provides co-authoring of a notebook, with the condition that one person must save the notebook before the other observes the changes.
 It does not have automated version control.
 However, Databricks Notebooks support real-time co-authoring along with automated version control.

 3) Azure Synapse vs Databricks: Developer Experience

 Developers get Spark environment only through Synapse Studio and do not support any other local IDE (Integrated Development Environment).
 It also lacks Git integration with Synapse Studio Notebooks.
-Databricks, on the other hand, enhances developer experience with Databricks UI, and Databricks Connect that remotely connects via Visual Studio or Pycharm within Databricks.
+Databricks, on the other hand, enhances developer experience with Databricks UI and Databricks Connect, which remotely connects via Visual Studio or Pycharm within Databricks.

 4) Azure Synapse vs Databricks: Architecture

+Another key difference between Databricks and Synapse is in terms of architecture.
 Azure Synapse architecture comprises the Storage, Processing, and Visualization layers.
 The Storage layer uses Azure Data Lake Storage, while the Visualization layer uses Power BI.
 It also has a traditional SQL engine and a Spark engine for Business Intelligence and Big Data Processing applications.
-In contrast, Databricks architecture is not entirely a Data Warehouse.
+In contrast, Databricks’ architecture is not entirely a data warehouse.
 It accompanies a LakeHouse architecture that combines the best elements of Data Lakes and Data Warehouses for metadata management and data governance.

 5) Azure Synapse vs Databricks: Leveraging Lake